DavidWynne/CSharpEval/README.md

 #License

-Article text is under the Creative Commons Zero license.
+This readme text is under the Creative Commons Zero license.
 Source codes are under the MIT license.